jeanarose/bootstrap-responsive-portfolio/README.md

 [![GitHub issues](https://img.shields.io/github/issues/jeanarose/my-portfolio)](https://github.com/jeanarose/my-portfolio/issues)

 ## Description
-My Portfolio is a webpage introducing the user to Jeana Rose Mathis and showcasing her software development work.
+[My Portfolio](https://jeanarose.github.io/my-portfolio/) is a webpage introducing the user to Jeana Rose Mathis and showcasing her software development work.
 My Portfolio was designed to be a responsive webpage using primarily Bootstrap.
 Several components were used to make this webpage responsive and follow best coding practices such as:
-- Use of the Bootstrap grid system
+- Use of the Bootstrap grid system to optimize responsiveness, specifically a collapsible navigation bar and defined breakpoints for best visuals at each screen size
+- A consistent navigation bar across all webpages
 - Semantic HTML elements
+- A sticky footer
 - Comments to break-up sections for future software developers to understand the code better
+- CSS organized by specificty
+- An HTML validation service to ensure best HTML practices

+During the development of this website, the value of the grid system was evident and utilized throughout.

 View the deployed application here: https://jeanarose.github.io/my-portfolio/

 ## My Portfolio